D-vokic/Flex-template-project/README.md

 I’m currently learning JavaScript.

-This is my first project done in pure HTML And CSS.
+This is my fifth project done in pure HTML And CSS.